On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Introduction

 \section{Introduction}

-During the last 30 years of Einstein's life, he attempted to bring the principles of Quantum Mechanics (QM) and Electromagnetism (EM) into General Relativity (GR) by means of a unified field theory\cite{1}.
-Unfortunately his effort was not successful in establishing a consistent theory between QM, EM and GR, from where the Uncertainty Principle should naturally emerge in a new scenario of space-time, i.e., we would get the foundations for a consistent theory of quantum gravity.

-Currently, string theories inspired by an old idea of Kaluza\cite{2} and Klein\cite{3} regarding extra dimensions in space-time have been prevailing in the scenario of attempts to find a unified theory\cite{4}, although, until the present time, there are still no experimental evidences of the extra dimensions, even for lower energies.

-After Einstein who has tried to find in vain the unified field theory, where GR, EM and QM are put into together, many theoretical physicists have been attempting for decades to find a satisfactory marriage of quantum field theory and gravity.
-While the full theory of quantum gravity is far from being achieved, a great deal of work has been done and some efforts of coupling the electron minimally with gravity by preserving the Lorentz symmetry have also been made by using the Dirac equation\cite{5}.
-In sum, Electrodynamics in curved space-time has been well explored.
-However, this subject is still an open question in view of the need of searching for alternative possibilities of coupling electromagnetic fields with gravity, where the Lorentz symmetry could be broken by emerging new invariant quantities in space-time.
-In this work, let us search for a new line of research of coupling of fields by using new basic concepts, where, for instance, a weak influence of gravity on electromagnetic fields is already capable of breaking down the Lorentz symmetry only at much lower energies due to the existence of an invariant minimum speed for subatomic particles, leading to a Doubly Special Relativity (DSR) with two invariant speeds, namely the well-known speed of light $c$ and a new invariant speed, i.e., a minimum speed $V$, providing a new symmetry in space-time.
-So, we admit that a deformed extension of ``On the Electrodynamics of Moving Bodies"\cite{6} due to the presence of a weak gravitational field leads to such a breaking of Lorentz symmetry when gravity is dully coupled to electrodynamics, thus, deforming the Minkowsky space-time by including an invariant minimum speed in the subatomic world.
+After Einstein who has tried to find in vain the unified field theory, where General Relativity (GR), Electromagnetism (EM) and Quantum Mechanics (QM) are put into together, many theoretical physicists have been attempting for decades to find a satisfactory marriage of quantum field theory and gravity.
+While the full theory of quantum gravity is far from being achieved, a great deal of work has been done and some efforts to couple the electron minimally with gravity have also been made by using the Dirac equation\cite{1}.
+In sum, Electrodynamics in curved space-time has been well explored, however this subject is still an open question in view of the need of searching for alternative possibilities of coupling electromagnetic fields with gravity, so that the Lorentz symmetry could be broken by emerging new invariant quantities in space-time.